Year 1 - Semester 1

 2

-You will be introduced to pathological mechanisms and specific diseases common to small animals.
-Emphasis is placed on triage and the technologist’s role in case management.
-Toxicology, disease prevention and treatment, patient monitoring and nursing care are discussed.
+You will examine pathological mechanisms and specific diseases common to small animals.
+Topics include etiology, prevention and treatment, diagnostic testing, patient monitoring and nursing care.
+Emphasis is placed on triage and the technologist's role in case management.

 Credit Units: 2